Tantur Faculty and Staff

 A native of Philadelphia, Allison completed her B.A. in English Literature at the University of Pennsylvania, and her M.Div. at Duke University.
 Allison is responsible for managing day-to-day logistical and administrative tasks for our internal and external programs, as well as program accompaniment.
 Prior to her move to Jerusalem, she worked in churches, nonprofits, and parachurch organizations, providing inter-cultural and cross-cultural training and support for expats, volunteers, refugees, and laypeople.
 Allison has a passion for the study of Abrahamic religions and is glad to spend her year studying Arabic and becoming familiar with the Holy Land.

 Issa Daboub, House Manager

 Issa Daboub has been with Tantur Institute since 1986, having been the lead front desk staff member until being promoted to House Manager after many years of working with both local and international staff.
 Issa holds an MA in Education and Human Development from Boston College in the United States, lives in Bethlehem, and is married to his wife Olina, with two children.

 Issa Babish, Head Chef & Kitchen Manager

 Issa Babish brings 25 years of experience in culinary arts to Tantur's kitchen, being responsible for the overall management of both the menu, meal preparation and supporting staff.
-Issa "Abu George" has competed in regional culinary exhibitions and is also responsible for the annual Greek Orthodox Christmas banquet.
+Issa "Abu George" has competed in regional culinary exhibitions and is also responsible for the annual Greek Orthodox Christmas banquet at Nativity Church.
 A Bethlehem native, he is married with four children.